Laurier-Fintech/OpenFintech/README.md

 ### **1. Introduction**

 OpenFintech is a pioneering project designed with the primary objective of allowing users to create custom high-frequency trading algorithms and introducting them to financial technology as a field 💻.
-This project also includes wrappers for SQLite3, MySQL, MongoDB (in-development), and Alphavantage (a financial information API)*.*
+This project also includes wrappers for SQLite3 and the Alphavantage API (a financial information API)*.*

 #### **1.1.
 Who Is OpenFintech For?**